ilavine/Group-Project-1/README.md

-# Group-Project-1
+# Group-Project-1 Description
-Marissa attempt 1

-Yulia's change!

-Following the group collaboration instructions.
-# Hiking application
+## The requirements for the project were as following:
+* Non-Bootstrap CSS Framework - Our group used Foundation 6 CSS Framework.
+* Be deployed to GitHub Pages - The project can be viewed [here](placehodler).
+* Be interactive and responsive - Our group utilized jQuery and jQuery UI widgets to enhance the user experience.
+* Use at least two separate APIs - Our group implemented Google Maps API, Open Weather API, Hiking Trails API, and Constallation Map API
+* Does not use alerts, confirms, or prompts (use modals) - jQuery UI Dialogue modal was used for user interface.
+* Use client-side storage to store persistent data - The webapp uses client-side storage to store past searches and preferences.

 # User Story
-	As a TOURIST I want to be able to find hiking locations based on my unique search criteria so that i can be an informed hiker for my desired trip.
+	AS A TOURIST I want to be able to find hiking locations based on my unique search criteria SO THAT I can be an informed hiker for my desired trip.

 # Acceptance Criteria
 	GIVEN a top level search page for hiking information about a given area: